rudmasz/rtos/README.md

 **Event Actions (`event_action_t`)**:
 - The system uses `event_action_t` (a typedef of `semaphore_t`) as the primary structure to manage event notifications.
-- Event actions are initialized using `event_action_init`, which prepares them to notify multiple tasks.
+- Event actions are initialized using `event_action_init(action)`, which prepares them to notify multiple tasks.
 This function ensures the event action is set up with an internal semaphore initialized to handle two states and no initial signals.

 **Task Notification System**

-The function `event_action_notify_listeners` wakes up all tasks that are waiting on a specific action.
+The function `event_action_notify_listeners(sender)` wakes up all tasks that are waiting on a specific action.
 This allows multiple tasks to be informed and proceed when an event occurs.

 **`condWait` Condition-Based Waiting**:
-- The macro `condWait_event_action_wait` allows a task to suspend its execution and add itself to the list of tasks waiting for an action.
+- The macro `condWait_event_action_wait(sender)` allows a task to suspend its execution and add itself to the list of tasks waiting for an action.
 This ensures a task will only resume once the associated event action is triggered.
-- The macro `condWait_event_wait_signal` suspends the execution of the calling task until a specific condition is met, defined as `*sig_src & sig_mask == sig_mask`.
+- The macro `condWait_event_wait_signal(sig_src, sig_mask, time_ms)` suspends the execution of the calling task until a specific condition is met, defined as `*sig_src & sig_mask == sig_mask`.
 If the condition isn't met, and `time_ms` is non-zero, the task is also put into a timed suspension before checking the condition again.
 This ensures that tasks can wait for both precise conditions and timed delays.
 ---

 ### 5. **Task Management**